Why Low Voltage 12v Garden Lighting?

 - You can create 12 volts by linking together just eight 1.5 volt torch batteries (e.g. AA, C, or D types) The calculation is simple 8 * 1.5v = 12v!

-Techmar, Konstsmide and in-lite products take the UK's powerful '230v AC mains electricity' and transform it to safe '12v AC' electricity.
+Lumena, Konstsmide and in-lite transformers take the '230v AC mains electricity' and transform it to safe '12v AC' electricity.
 A similar process occurs when you run a child's train or Scalextric set.

 If a 12v cable is broken by accident then no electric shock will occur!
 The 12v cables have an additional practical advantage in that they can be left discreetly 'hidden' but capable of being seen if you need to dig over a garden border.